julianwa/iree/docs/website/docs/blog/2021-10-cuda-backend.md

 ## Performance

 Now that we have enable functionality we need to look at the performance.
+Once again we an leverage existing MLIR transformations to speed up the developement work.

 ### Tiling and distribution